-- 1. Covered Medical Expenses will generally be reimbursed at a lower level ("Out-of-Network" level benefits) as shown in the Schedule of Benefits; and - 2.
-The Out-of-Network Provider's billed amount and the Allowable Fee.
+- 1. Covered Medical Expenses will generally be reimbursed at a lower level ("Out-of-Network" level benefits) as shown in the SBC; and - 2.
+The Covered Person will be responsible for paying the difference between the Out-of-Network Provider's billed amount and the Allowable Fee.
 We will only pay benefits up to the Allowable Fee for services provided by the Out-of-Network Provider.